Do People Speak English In Turkey? [You’d be Surprised!]

 So, Is English Spoken In Turkey?

-If you have made it this far down, you’ll know that yes, English is spoken in Turkey, but usually in the places that attract lots of tourism.
 The English proficiency level of the Turkish people is low, but efforts are made to increase it every day.
 In a few years, it won’t be surprising if you can travel around Turkey without speaking any Turkish at all!

 Leave a Comment